Date updated: August 2017

 When creating a TED account, please provide accurate information.
 If you do not abide by the guidelines provided, we have the right to deactivate your account at any time.

 4. Posting Content.
 You represent and warrant that any material you post to TED, does not infringe an another party’s intellectual property rights or any federal, state, or local and country law that may apply regarding the posting of material.
 You also agree that any Content you post will not infringe on any third party right -- including copyright, trademark, patent, right of publicity or other intellectual property right, and will not slander, defame, libel or invade the right of privacy or publicity of any other person.
-If you submit any Content to TED (translations, questions, comments or otherwise) you understand and agree that it may be used by TED for any reason throughout the world without requirement or consent.
+If you submit any Content to TED (translations, questions, comments or otherwise) you understand and agree that it may be used by TED for any reason throughout the world without requirement or consent, and that TED may edit your content as long as the meaning is preserved.
 You agree that you provide a license for TED to use your Content worldwide, non-exclusive, royalty free and perpetual non-revocable license for TED to use in whatever way TED deems appropriate throughout the world in whole or in part, in any media platforms available now or developed in the future.
 You are required to follow and be familiar with the Community Guidelines.
 If you post material or misuse TED in a way that infringes on another party’s intellectual property rights, or these policies, you understand that we may remove the posting and that you agree to indemnify TED based on the indemnification provided below.

 We ask that you follow the guidelines, applicable law and respect the intellectual property of others when contributing publicly to any TED platform.
-We may use that content for other purposes.
+We may use edited parts of that content for other purposes.

 Copyright issues and licenses